dxw/whippet/README.md

 5. Facilitating automated testing
 6. Allowing structured test data to be distributed as part of the codebase

-Whippet can manage plugins and themes and releases and compile stylesheets in Whippet-enabled themes.
+Whippet can manage plugins and themes and releases.

 During development, whippet can be used in conjunction with [wpc](https://github.com/dxw/wpc).